 Certificate Programs

 School of Continuing Studies certificate programs consist of a short series of courses that allow students to develop a specialized skill set or gain a deeper understanding of a unique facet in a field of study.
 For degree-seeking students, courses within a certificate program may be taken for credit and applied toward a degree either as elective credits or as part of a major if applicable.
 For non-degree-seeking students, courses must be taken for credit in order to appear on a transcript.
-Non-credit-bearing courses will not appear on a transcript and are not eligible for federal financial aid.
+Non-credit-bearing courses will not appear on a transcript.
 Certificates are awarded upon successful completion of the entire series of courses.

 Certificate in Accounting